hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Jem.
 That's just the case, Belinda, I well know,
 >
-> And can the truth of your assertions shew;
+> And can the truth of your assertions show;
 >
 > I heard a jabbering coxcomb once affect
 >